cml37/dos-utils/push-notifications/README.md

 ## Known Issues
 1. Will not work with all programs resident (uses pretty primitive screen control)
-2. Does not appear to receive new packets after entering protected mode (i.e. Windows 3.11)
+2. Does not appear to receive new packets after entering and leaving protected mode (i.e. Windows 3.11)